 - Appropriate balance of metrics and weightings: Objectives of our short-term incentive program balance growth, safety, and operating performance.
 They are approved by the HRCC.
 They provide a balanced focus on our short-term requirements without sacrificing the long-term growth required to sustain our business.
-Base salaries are market competitive to reduce over-reliance on variable (at risk) compensation. - Capping of maximum payouts: The short-term incentive program is capped at 200% of target to limit windfall payouts. - Mix of short and long-term incentives: Incentive awards include a mix of annual and long-term awards which vest over time, from one to three years. - Share ownership requirements: Executives are required to hold a minimum number of Shares to encourage them to consider long-term performance and multi-year goals in their decision-making.
-See page 44 for the requirements. - Funding of incentive programs: The short-term incentive program is funded with current cash.
-The longterm incentive program is funded with current cash or by the issuance of shares and options.
-Based on the compensation risk assessment, the HRCC determined that funding for our current incentive programs is sufficient, but that additional analysis will be incorporated in 2016 to assess alternatives for future cash requirements.

-- Board discretion: Both the short- and long-term incentive programs may be changed or suspended at any time by the Board. - Plan limits: Our Stock Option and Compensation Share Plan (the Stock Option Plan) limits the number of Compensation Shares that may be issued annually to 500,000, currently limits options and Compensation Shares that shall be issued in aggregate of 6,461,470, and no optionee shall exceed 5%, and no insider shall exceed 10% of the total issued and outstanding Shares.
-See Appendix B for additional detail. - Control features / plan governance: Annual goals and metrics are reviewed by the HRCC and approved by the Board.
+Base salaries are market competitive to reduce over-reliance on variable (at risk) compensation. - Capping of maximum payouts: The short-term incentive program is capped at 200% of target to limit windfall payouts. - Mix of short and long-term incentives: Incentive awards include a mix of annual and long-term awards which vest over time, from one to three years. - Share ownership guideline: Executives are expected to hold a minimum number of Shares to encourage them to consider long-term performance and multi-year goals in their decision-making.
+See page 37 for the guideline and current executive share ownership levels. - Funding of incentive programs: The short-term incentive program is funded with current cash.
+The long-term incentive program is funded with current cash or by the issuance of shares and options.
+Based on the compensation risk assessment, the HRCC determined that funding for our current incentive programs is sufficient. - Board discretion: Both the short- and long-term incentive programs may be changed or suspended at any time by the Board. - Plan limits: Our Stock Option and Compensation Share Plan (the Stock Option Plan) limits the number of Compensation Shares that may be issued annually to 500,000, currently limits options and Compensation Shares that shall be issued in aggregate of 6,461,470.
+As well, no optionee shall exceed 5%, and no insider shall exceed 10% of the total issued and outstanding Shares.
+See Appendix B for additional detail. - Control features I plan governance: Annual goals and metrics are reviewed by the HRCC and approved by the Board.
 Final award payout levels and cash incentives are reviewed by the HRCC and approved by the Board, either of whom may alter the award amounts. - Time horizon of payments or realization of value: